Pasta With Sausage and Peppers Recipe

 Mild Italian sausage is perfect for this recipe, but there’s also a hot variety for those who want some extra spice.

-And if all you can find are links, simply remove the meat from the casings — just be sure they aren’t pre-cooked! - Onions and Bell Peppers – Grab a yellow onion and a variety of colors for your bell peppers.
+And if all you can find are links, simply remove the meat from the casings — just be sure they aren’t pre-cooked! Â

-Green are the most bitter, so I like to stick with sweeter red, yellow, and orange peppers. - All-Purpose Flour – This will help thicken the sauce when combined with the leftover fat from the sausage.
+Green bell peppers are the most bitter, so I like to stick with sweeter red bell peppers, yellow, and orange peppers.

-Instead of making a roux at the beginning, you’ll sprinkle the flour over the cooked veggies before adding the liquid. - Italian Seasoning – You don’t need too much since the sausage is already seasoned.
+Instead of making a roux at the beginning, you’ll sprinkle the flour over the cooked veggies before adding the liquid. - Italian Seasoning – You don’t need too much since the sausage is already seasoned.Â

-You can also make your own blend of oregano, parsley, basil, and rosemary — or use just one or two of your favorites. - Chicken Stock and Bouillon – The sauce turns out so much richer when it’s made with stock instead of plain water.
+You can also make your own blend of oregano, parsley, fresh basil, and rosemary — or use just one or two of your favorites. - Chicken Stock and Bouillon – The sauce turns out so much richer when it’s made with stock instead of plain water.Â

 Plus, it helps balance the cream so the texture is silky and not too thick.
-I also like to add some bouillon or chicken base for an even more concentrated flavor! - Half-and-Half and Cream – If you’re unfamiliar with it, half-and-half is simply a mixture of heavy cream and milk that’s popular in the US.
+I also like to add some bouillon or chicken base for an even more concentrated flavor! - Half-and-Half and Cream – If you’re unfamiliar with it, half-and-half is simply a mixture of heavy cream and milk that’s popular in the US.Â

-Feel free to use all half-and-half when making this Italian sausage and peppers pasta if you prefer! - Cheese – Combine plenty of freshly grated mozzarella for that ooey gooey factor, plus parmesan for flavor.
+I like to mix it with additional cream so the sauce isn’t too thick or too thin.
+Feel free to use all half-and-half when making this Italian sausage and peppers pasta if you prefer! - Cheese – Combine plenty of freshly grated mozzarella for that ooey gooey factor, plus parmesan cheese for flavor in this easy pasta recipe.

 There isn’t a great substitute for the mozzarella, but you could swap the parm for pecorino romano in a pinch.